jhanley634/soft-eng-info/blog/2022-08-08-pre-commit.md

 that frequently change, especially binary files.
 For frequent edits, git really wants to find diffs to compress them, and a line-oriented diff is not a good match for binary file formats.
-That includes changing images, any compressed `.gz` files, and PDFs
+That includes changing images, any compressed `.gz` files, and PDFs.

 After a "whoops!" addition of a giant .mp4, a `$ git rm ...` does not exactly make the error go away.
 The giant binary blob